MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-C-Contracting-Methods-Contract-Types/part-16-Types-Contracts/subpart-16.5-IndefiniteDelivery-Contracts/section-16.505.md

 (3) *Pricing orders.* If the contract did not establish the price for the supply or service, the contracting officer must establish prices for each order using the policies and methods in subpart 15.4.

-(4) For additional requirements for cost reimbursement orders see 16.301-3.
+(4) *Cost reimbursement orders.* For additional requirements for cost-reimbursement orders, see 16.301-3.

-(5) For additional requirements for time-and-materials or labor-hour orders, see 16.601(e).
+(5*) Time-and-materials or labor-hour orders.* For additional requirements for time-and-materials or labor-hour orders, see 16.601(e).

-(6) *Postaward Notices and Debriefing of Awardees for Orders Exceeding $5.5 million.* The contracting officer shall notify unsuccessful awardees when the total price of a task or delivery order exceeds $5.5 million.
+(6) *Postaward notices and debriefing of awardees for orders exceeding $5.5 million.*The contracting officer shall notify unsuccessful awardees when the total price of a task or delivery order exceeds $5.5 million.

 (i) The procedures at 15.503(b)(1) shall be followed when providing postaward notification to unsuccessful awardees.